snowch/hsm-guide/book.md

 #### ISO-9797 Method 2 padding

-ISO-9797 Method Two padding is used for message padding, but it can be used, also, for message encryption.
+ISO-9797 Method Two padding is used for message padding for MAC calculation, but it can be used, also, for message encryption.
 The padding applied to the message adds one byte vith value 0x80 (a singe bit with value 1) and, if necessery, adds zero bytes until the message meets length requirements.
 If that padding method is used for message MACing, it is not necessery to add additional block of padding if message is complete, but in a case of message encryption it must be.

 Example of ISO9797 Method 2 padding for incomplete message